abcxyz/readability/README.md

 1. (Optional) On the team's settings page, upload a logo.

+1. Add the team as a member of this repository with `triage` or greater permissions.
+You may need to ask a GitHub admin to help.

 1. Update `terraform/main.tf` and add a new readabilty stanza.
 The easiest thing to do is to copy an existing readability stanza and update `<lang>`.